-BOSTON, Mass. – A 9-0 second half eruption carried lacrosse to their biggest win in program history to-date as they defeated Plymouth State University by the final of 14-6 to earn their first-ever trip to the Little East Conference Tournament championship game Thursday evening at James Cotter Field.
+BOSTON, Mass. – A 9-0 second half eruption carried lacrosse to their biggest win in program history to-date as they defeated Plymouth State University by the final of 14-6 to earn their first trip to the Little East Conference Tournament championship game in over a decade Thursday evening at James Cotter Field.

 #2 UMass Boston 14, #3 Plymouth State University 6